Local Government Reorganisation

 The Government has announced its ambition to dissolve Lancashire’s existing councils and create new unitary councils to deliver all services through single authorities.

-All 15 councils across Lancashire are now working together to develop proposals for what these new arrangements could look like.
+All 15 councils across Lancashire have worked together to develop proposals for what these new arrangements could look like.

 Our preferred option

-Burnley Borough Council and Pendle Borough Council support developing proposals for five unitary councils across Lancashire and are jointly preparing a business case for this.
+Burnley Borough Council and Pendle Borough Council have submitted a proposal for five unitary councils across Lancashire and have jointly prepared a business case for this.

 Local Government Reorganization - 5 Unitary Option